vivaria/edisonrul.ing/docs/source/cards/sea-dragon-lord-gishilnodon.md

-# SEA DRAGON LORD GISHILNODON
+# Sea Dragon Lord Gishilnodon

 > ① When a face-up Level 3 or lower monster on the field is sent to the Graveyard, this card's ATK becomes 3000 until the End Phase of this turn.